modxorg/Docs/en/extending-modx/snippets/templating.md

 $rowCls = $modx->getOption('rowCls',$scriptProperties,'resource-item');
 ```

-This tells MODx to default the &rowCls property for the snippet to 'resource-item'.
+This tells MODX to default the &rowCls property for the snippet to 'resource-item'.
 Let's go edit our ResourceItem chunk:

 ``` php
 <li class="[[+rowCls]]"><a href="[[~[[+id]]]]">[[+pagetitle]]</a></li>